There are a number of tax advantages for expats in Belgium, depending on whether they are considered Belgian residents or not.

 Resident status in Belgium

-The Belgian tax system distinguishes between ‘resident’ and ‘non-resident’ taxpayers when it comes to determining what income is subject to taxation.
+The Belgian tax system distinguishes between resident and non-resident taxpayers when it comes to determining what income is subject to taxation.
 “As a general rule, Belgian residents are taxed on their worldwide income, while non-residents are only taxable on their Belgian source income”, explains Gregory.

 However, he adds, “when a foreigner comes to Belgium temporarily to work, it does not necessarily mean that he will automatically be qualified as a non-resident.”
 To obtain this special status, it is required to file an application with the tax office with the necessary supporting documentation.

 A Belgian resident is any person who has his family home (place of residence) or the place from where he manages his personal wealth, in Belgium.
 People registered at their local town or city hall are presumed to be residents, unless proven otherwise.
 Consequently, each foreigner will be considered a resident for tax purposes as soon as he is entered into the local population register and, as a result, domiciled in Belgium.
-In this respect, in Belgium the ‘183-day rule’ is never used to determine your tax residency.
+In this respect, the 183-day rule in Belgium is never used to determine your tax residency.

 Special expat tax status

 Gregory says that, however, “in a number of situations, the resident foreigner may be granted a special tax status, allowing him to be taxed as a non-resident on certain categories of income.”
 For example, he expands, “foreign executives, directors, specialists and researchers appointed by a foreign employer to work ‘temporarily’ in Belgium, are allowed, under certain conditions, to exclude part of their income from Belgian income tax.”
-According to Gregory, this so-called ‘special expatriate tax status’ has no legal basis, but is “an administrative tolerance that has been in place for more than 30 years.”
+According to Gregory, this special expatriate tax status has no legal basis, but is “an administrative tolerance that has been in place for more than 30 years.”